nichoio/Reddit-Recommender/README.md

 1. nano /home/di-g3_adm/.ssh/authorized_keys
 2. add a new line to the file and copy the content of your public key into the file
 3. Save the file.
 Next time you will connect to the VM, you can use your private password.

+## Docker

+Commands to build and run the images (to be executed from root of this repository).

+Create the image: `docker build -t reddit-rec -f docker/Dockerfile .`
+Run the container: `docker-compose -f docker/docker-compose.yml up`